Óscar López (footballer, born 1980): Coaching career

 After retiring, López returned to the Camp Nou as a youth manager.
 He left his post in June 2024, having won two leagues and the 2021–22 edition of the Copa de Campeones Juvenil de Fútbol with the under-19s; several players of that side went on to represent the first team.

+On 26 December 2025, López was named head coach of Segunda Federación side Castellón B, replacing Carles Salvador who moved into the club's structure.